Your toilet tank can leak without any warning signs. This can lead to wastage of water and weak pressure when you flush.

 How To Test A Toilet Flush Valve

 Testing to see leaks in your flush valve is quite simple and easy.
 You will only need food colouring.
-To do that, dye your toilet tank water with some food colouring.
+To do that, dye the water in the tank with some food colouring.
 You can then wait for a moment and check the toilet bowl for dyed water.
-If you see any, it means your toilet tank is leaking.
+If you see any, it means the water level in the tank is dropping due to a leak.

 Choosing The Right Fix For Your Toilet Flush Valve

-Your toilet tank can be of two different setups.
+Your toilet tank can be set up in two different setups.

 The older model of the fill valve has a tank ball float attached at the end of a long metal rod.
 On the other hand, the modern model fill valve has a cylindrical float moving vertically up and down a shaft.
 When there is a leak, it could be because the fill valve is damaged.
 So, you will need a new fill valve to fix the issue.